Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Discussion

 The unusual shape of the light curve of this TEO (Fig.\,\ref{fig:n230-phased-lc}) can possibly be useful in solving the mystery of its origin.
 For example, it might be related to its high non-adiabaticity.
-If this is the case, strong non-adiabaticity may enable the TEO to be excited despite its very low value of the $F_{nm}$ coefficient.
-Theoretical modelling of the pulsation properties of B-type supergiants indicates that their $l=2$ gravity ($g$) modes have frequencies around 1\,--\,2\,{\cd} \citep[e.g.,][]{2014IAUS..301..321O}.
+If this is the case, strong non-adiabaticity may enable the TEO to be excited despite its very low value for the $F_{nm}$ coefficient.
+Theoretical modelling of the pulsation properties of B-type supergiants indicates that their $l=2$ gravity ($g$) modes have frequencies around 1\,--\,2\,{\cd} \citep[e.g.][]{2014IAUS..301..321O}.
 The $n=230$ TEO with its frequency around 7\,{\cd} occurs in the acoustic frequency range typical for the so-called strange modes \citep[see e.g.][]{1994MNRAS.271...66G,2001RvMA...14..245G,2009CoAst.158..245S}, which are expected to be excited and propagate in the outer envelopes of blue supergiants, where radiation pressure is higher or nearly equal to the gas pressure.
-These modes are known to be strongly non-adiabatic and their growth rates are comparable to the dynamical time scale.
-What follows, the observed TEO $n=230$ may be tidally-excited strange mode.
-We recall that the vast majority of the TEOs observed in known EEVs are $g$-modes with relatively high radial orders \citep{2020ApJ...896..161G}, which stays in contrast to the suspected properties of the $n=230$ TEO in the ExtEEV.
-If the strange character of the mode will be confirmed, this particular TEO may provide a unique opportunity to study dissipation rate of the orbital energy in massive stars through this kind of modes.
+These modes are known to be strongly non-adiabatic and their growth rates are comparable to the dynamical timescale.
+What follows, the observed TEO $n=230$ may be a tidally excited strange mode.
+We recall that the vast majority of the TEOs observed in known EEVs are $g$-modes with relatively high radial orders \citep{2020ApJ...896..161G}, which is in contrast to the suspected properties of the $n=230$ TEO in the ExtEEV.
+If the strange character of the mode is confirmed, this particular TEO may provide a unique opportunity to study the dissipation rate of the orbital energy in massive stars through this kind of mode.